shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step1.md

     Hover over the new pipeline and click the **Delete** icon that appears.
 In the next step, you'll create a clone of the **Ruby** pipeline using the same search query filter.

-5. Now, let's clone the **Ruby** Integration pipeline to create modified this pipeline.
+5. Now, let's clone the **Ruby** Integration pipeline to create a modified version of this pipeline.

     Hover over the **Ruby** pipeline and click the **Clone** icon that appears on the right.
 You'll see **Are you sure?
 Clone Cancel** appear where the icon was.
 Click **Clone**.
 You'll see a message appear that the clone pipeline was create and that the **Ruby** pipeline was disable to avoid duplication.